 One of my favorite features of the roses I added is that they re-bloom all year long!
-Even after being hit by a massive hailstorm in June (the one that totaled our roof), the shrubs recovered quickly and even now, several of the shrubs still have blooms!
+Even after being hit by a massive hailstorm in June (the one that totaled our roof), the shrubs recovered quickly and even now, several of the shrubs still have colorful blooms!
 This picture is from three weeks ago.
 Can you believe how much these new shrubs have already grown?
 And how many blooms there still are?!
 I’m thinking that by next year, the pool equipment will almost be fully covered.

-As of last week, it’s definitely looking more like fall around here, but the roses are still providing some color even into early fall!
+As of last week, it’s definitely looking more like fall around here, but the pretty roses are still providing some color even into early fall!
 Sadly, we’ll be closing our pool in another week or two, so I’m enjoying this view while I still can!

 The great news is, Easy Elegance® roses are specifically bred to stand up to winter cold.
 This means you don’t need to do any of the in-depth winter protection like you do for many other roses!
-I see so many houses in our neighborhoods that cover their roses with buckets or other forms of protection, but thankfully, these hardy rose shrubs don’t require any of that!
+I see so many houses in our neighborhoods that cover their roses with buckets or other forms of protection, but thankfully, these hardy rose shrubs are carefree and don’t require any of that!
 I’m not sure I could handle looking at a covered pool and buckets all over our yard!

 I did some minor deadheading last week in prep for winter, but it really isn’t necessary with these roses.
 You’ll want to ensure you stop deadheading roses by August or September to allow the stems to harden and form hips.
 If you deadhead too late, the frost can kill the stem.
 For additional helpful tips throughout the seasons, text EASYELEGANCE to 73095 for timely care tips.
 I just love how little maintenance these require – they truly are roses anyone can grow!